What's your favorite video game?

 What's the most memorable game you ever played?

-What was the hardest part of making Runman: Race Around the World?
+What was the hardest part of making this game?

 What would you consider to be the most important aspect of game design?

-About how long did it take you to put Race Around the World together?
+About how long did it take you to put this game together?

 What are you working on now?

-What advise would you give to those starting their own fan/indie games?
+What advice would you give to those starting their own fan/indie games?